-- 1. To inform the Parties of the outcomes of the First and Second sessions of the intergovernmental negotiating committee (INC-1 and INC-2) to negotiate an international legally binding instrument to address plastic pollution including from the marine environment. - 2.
-To commend the financial support provided from the Government of Australia and the United Nations and encourage other donor partners to also assist. - 3.
-To recommend the Secretariat to continue to lead the coordination and support to Parties from all interested Pacific agencies including the CROP Agencies for effective, coherent and unified support to Pacific Island Members. - 4.
-To encourage Contracting Parties to join the High Ambition Coalition of like-minded countries to end plastic pollution by 2040.
+- To inform the Meeting of the outcomes of the first and second sessions of the intergovernmental negotiating committee (INC-1 and INC-2) to negotiate an international legally binding instrument to address plastic pollution including from the marine environment. - 2.
+To commend the financial support provided from the Government of Australia and the United Nations and encourage other donor partners to also assist. - To recommend the Secretariat continue to lead coordination and support to Members from all interested Pacific agencies including the CROP for effective, unified support to Pacific Island Members. - 4.
+To encourage Members to join the High Ambition Coalition of like-minded countries to end plastic pollution by 2040.